OrderlyNetwork/oft-token/README.md

 All contracts are deployed with `create2` method, which means the contract address is determined by the contract bytecode and the `salt` value defined in the `.env` file.
 The `salt` value is used to generate the contract address deterministically.

-> [!WARNING]: OderToken, OrderOFT/OrderAdapter are non-upgradable contracts, so the deployment should be carefully considered.
+> ~~[!WARNING]: OderToken, OrderOFT/OrderAdapter are non-upgradable contracts, so the deployment should be carefully considered.~~
+> The OrderToken and OrderOFT contracts are deployed with UUPS pattern, which means the contract logic can be upgraded by the owner.

 To deploy native ERC20 token contract on Ethereum: